 Ronald Tabaddor, MD

 Orthopaedic surgeon Ronald Tabaddor, earned his medical degree in 2001 from Boston University School of Medicine, Boston, Mass., and a bachelor of arts in English, Cum Laude, from Boston University in 1996.
 He completed his orthopedic residency at the Harvard Combined Orthopaedic Residency Program in Boston where he was chief administrative resident.
-Dr. Tabaddor completed a neurological surgery residency at Brigham & Women's Hospital/Children's Hospital/Harvard Medical School and a general surgery internship at Brigham & Women's Hospital/Harvard Medical School.
+Dr. Tabaddor also completed a neurological surgery residency at Brigham & Women's Hospital/Children's Hospital/Harvard Medical School and a general surgery internship at Brigham & Women's Hospital/Harvard Medical School.
 He has provided physician coverage for the Boston Ballet , USA Indoor Track and Field National Championships and Bay State Games in Boston and has run the Boston Marathon several years as well as participated in triathlons.

 Corey Wulf, MD

 Orthopaedic surgeon Corey Wulf, completed his medical degree at the University of South Dakota in Vermillion, South Dakota, graduating Summa Cum Laude in 2003.
 He graduated from South Dakota State University, Brookings, South Dakota, with high honors in 1998 earning a bachelor of science degree with a major in biology and a minor in microbiology.
 Dr. Wulf completed his residency at the Mayo Graduate School of Medicine, Department of Orthopaedic Surgery in Rochester, Minnesota.
 He has presented at the American Society of Surgery on Hand and the American Society of Bone and Mineral Research.

 Christie Heikes, MD